mkoseoglu091/movie-app/README.md

 #### To Do
 1. user_id in routes are no longer needed, carefully remove them
-2. User Delete Option
-3. Change all links to route() for cleaner code
+2. Change all links to route() for cleaner code